-This Operators Manual deals with your new Steelbro Sidelifter.
+This Operators Manual deals with your new STEELBRO Sidelifter.
 Take the time to read it through - it will be time well spent.
 The manual contains a short description of the Sidelifter together with instructions on its operation and maintenance.
-Generally this manual is provided along with other documentation, including manuals provided by third party manufacturers, parts lists, technical drawings and schematics and compliance certification, either in bound print format, in a folder, or on a data CD.
+Usually this manual is provided along with other documentation, including manuals provided by third party manufacturers, compliance certification, parts lists, technical drawings and schematics.
+This information is provided in bound print format, in a folder or on a data CD.

-If you wish to ensure a long life for your Sidelifter, you should carefully carry out all the maintenance instructions.
-However, all servicing, apart from lubrication and minor repairs should wherever possible be entrusted to factory trained service facilities.
+To ensure a long life for your Sidelifter, you should ensure it is maintained regularly.
+All servicing, apart from lubrication and minor repairs should, wherever possible, be carried out by a STEELBRO approved service facility.

-We reserve the right to introduce, without notice, changes in data and equipment and amendments to the instructions for maintenance and other servicing work.
+We reserve the right to introduce without notice, changes in data, equipment and service and maintenance instructions.